zhucaroline18/my-app/README.md

 ### Process
 This project took 2-3 weeks to implement.
 The relative process is as follows:
-- 1 week conceiving project
+- 1 week conceiving project, gathering materials and ideas for how I wanted to have the sorting visualized, as well as researching means of animation
 - 1-2 days to implement each sorting algorithm and figuring out animation
 - 1 week for finishing touches such as speed, color palette, and animation design